Santiago, Cape Verde

 At the foot of Pé di Polon

-Couple to spare from the great Pé di Polón.
+Couple in the shade of the great Pé di Polón.

 Boiling Cane Juice